 The objectives of this study are to assess the prevalence of various cardiovascular risk factors (hypertension, obesity, dyslipidemia, and diabetes mellitus) and to evaluate behavioral and socioeconomic determinants of cardiovascular risk factors by assessing diet, physical activity, smoking, alcohol use and socioeconomic status in older HIV positive and negative adults in Mbarara municipality, Southwestern Uganda.

-The project is a community-based research project to explore sexual and reproductive health needs of very young adolescents, ages 10-14, in rural Uganda using individual interviews, focus groups, and photovoice methods to improve our understanding of the strengths and risks these adolescents experience that impact their health and development.
+This project is a community-based research project to explore sexual and reproductive health needs of very young adolescents, ages 10-14, in rural Uganda.